havertz2110/database-assignment-1/README.md

 -  b) Write the script for the database ( In SQL ).

--  c) Write coee ( c++, java or python are acceptable ) to create SQL files containing commands to insert informatikn from Excel sheets into corresponding tables in the database.
-Then, if you run the output files in MySQL server command, it will fill the tables foe you
+-  c) Write code ( c++, java or python are acceptable ) to create SQL files containing commands to insert information from Excel sheets into corresponding tables in the database.
+Then, if you run the output files in MySQL server command, it will fill the tables for you

 p/s: i will write more, i think sooo